rosettastone/Contributing/README.md

 //
 //
 //  Documentation
-//  <link to project documentation>
+//  <link to project documentation, if applicable>
 //
 //
 //  GitHub